The Headbangers Trails run winds its way through some beautiful trails in the Sinclair Canyon.

 A highlight on Saturday for many wildlife enthusiasts will be the banquet and evening talk by Charlie Russell founder and director of the Pacific Rim Grizzly Bear Co-Existence Study.

 Bring your walking shoes, camera and your imagination for Sunday.
 Take an interpretive walk along Sinclair Creek to learn about the habitat and the wildlife.
 Or, hike through the Parks Canada Restoration Area to see the efforts to create an ideal habitat.
 Then join the photography workshop with Jim Lawrence whose stunning photographs of playful cubs, rutting Cariboo or of a bear taking a photo are world famous.
-(Check his webpage for the paparazzi bear).
 Who knows, maybe you’ll snap the best sheep rutting photo yet.

 Headbangers - the run or the rut – happen the village of Radium Hot Springs.